-The following discussion reflects the business of DraftKings both prior to and after giving effect to the Business Combination, as the context indicates.
-"We," "us" and "our" generally refer to DraftKings, in the present tense or Old DK on a historical basis, unless the context otherwise refers to SBTech.
+The following discussion reflects the business of DraftKings.
+"We," "us" and "our" generally refer to DraftKings Inc., a Nevada corporation (together with its subsidiaries, "DraftKings"), in the present tense or Old DK on a historical basis, unless the context otherwise refers to SBTech (Global) Limited (together with its subsidiaries, "SBTech").